lgeo3/ros_course_esme/ros-esme-ws/tp2/TP2.md

 ### Forward then turn

-In this exercice you will be ask to make the turtle do the following movements:
+In this exercice you have to make the turtle do the following movements:

    - go forward for 1 meter
    - turn to reach pi/2 heading